secured lock Secured with SHA-256 Encryption

 Remember: If your license expired more than a year ago, you would also have to undertake the driving test.

-If you are moving to Minnesota from another country, you will have to pass the vision, knowledge, and driving tests to get a driver’s license.
+If you are moving to Minnesota from another country, you must pass the vision, knowledge, and driving tests to get a driver’s license.
 To find the documents required to get a license, visit the Driver and Vehicle Services website.

 Enter your ZIP code below to compare auto insurance rates.